srinidhiPY/SSL_CR_Histo/README.md

 }
 ```
 ### Acknowledgements
-We would like to acknowledge the use of Compute Canada facilities for our computing resources.
-This work was funded by the Canadian Cancer Society (grant number #705772); National Cancer Institute of the National Institutes of Health [grant number #U24CA199374-01]; Canadian Institutes of Health Research.
+This work was funded by Canadian Cancer Society and Canadian Institutes of Health Research (CIHR).
+It was also enabled in part by support provided by Compute Canada (www.computecanada.ca).

 ### Questions or Comments
 Please direct any questions or comments to me; I am happy to help in any way I can.
 You can email me directly at chetan.srinidhi@utoronto.ca.